 4. Train your drivers

 Proper driver training ensures that your drivers are doing their jobs correctly, driving safely and efficiently.
-Have clear rules set in place regarding cell phones, distracted driving, and crash incidents.
+Have clear driver safety rules set in place regarding cell phones, distracted driving, and crash incidents.

 5. Use technology where possible

 Even a small fleet generates large amounts of data, and effectively gathering and analyzing this data can help a fleet generate significant savings.
-Technology today can help with route planning, vehicle tracking, vehicle maintenance, and so much more.
+Fleet management software can help with routing efficiency, vehicle maintenance, driver management, vehicle tracking, real time reporting, and so much more.

 “It’s helpful to have a user-friendly software system,” says Buck.
 “If the correct software is found, the return-on-investment will be returned in very short order.”